 Lodging Information and Special Convention Rates

-Here is a list of Cambridge area motels, B&B's and parks with phone numbers.
-Our Convention Co-Chairmen have done the footwork for you to get the best rates.
+Here is a list of Cambridge area motels and B&B's with phone numbers.
+Some of them will have special rates for the Convention.
 You need to call the properties directly and ask for the "Cambridge Glass Convention Rate."